Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

 - The party also decided to perform a dual-prank on the alchemy students and the Feywild Merchants
 - Aki revealed she is from the Feywild, to at least Marilyne.
 - Hunter received an inspiration
+- Speaking with the Alchemists indicated that Ra'Sheema seems to be hosting a shamanic ritual in 7 days, which caused the Necrotic Resistance potions to be widely sold out.